happycube/ld-decode/README.md

     cd ..

-To update do `git pull` while inside of the vhs-decode directory.
+## How to Update

-To update to the latest git version of vhs-decode/ld-decode/hi-fi decode, run `pipx install .` inside the vhs-decode directory after running `git pull`
+To update your local repository enter `git pull` into the terminal while inside the vhs-decode directory, and then do `pipx install .[hifi_gui_qt6] --force` it will overwrite your pervious installation and deploy the current version of the decoders.

 To update the tools to the latest version, the steps under "Compile and Install ld-tools suite: (Required)" has to be re-ran after a `git pull`.
 The tools are not updated very often.

 > [!NOTE]
-> debian/ubuntu does not have a qt6 version of qwt in repositories as of yet so you have to inform the build script to use Qt5 if both qt5 and qt6 are installed with -DUSE_QT_VERSION=5 as it might otherwise try to compile with qt6 instead and failing to locate qwt.
+> debian/ubuntu does not have a qt6 version of qwt in repositories as of yet, so you have to inform the build script to use Qt5 if both qt5 and qt6 are installed with `-DUSE_QT_VERSION=5` as it might otherwise try to compile with qt6 instead and failing to locate qwt.
 The option is otherwise not needed.

 # Usage